vdrasutis/BlazorHeavenCleanArchitecturePostgreSql/README.md

     - Note - Make sure that you use the same password that has been configured in the `docker-compose.yml` file.
 By default, `securePassword123` is configured.
 - 5005 & 5006 are the ports setup to run blazorHero on Docker, so make sure that these ports are free.
 You could also change the ports in the `docker-compose.yml` and `Server\Dockerfile` files.
 - Now navigate back to the root of the BlazorHero Project on your local machine and run the following via terminal - `docker-compose -f 'docker-compose.yml' up --build`

-- This will start pulling MSSQL Server Image from Docker Hub if you don't already have this image.
+- This will start pulling PostgreSQL Server Image from Docker Hub if you don't already have this image.
 It's around 500+ Mbs of download.
 - Once that is done, dotnet SDKs and runtimes are downloaded, if not present already.
 That's almost 200+ more Mbs of download.
 - PS If you find any issues while Docker installs the nuget packages, it is most likely that your ssl certificates are not installed properly.
 Apart from that I also added the `--disable-parallel` in the `Server\Dockerfile`to ensure network issues don't pop-up.
 You can remove this option to speed up the build process.
 - That's almost everything.
-Once the containers are available, migrations are updated in the MSSQL DB, default data is seeded.
+Once the containers are available, migrations are updated in the PostgreSQL DB, default data is seeded.
 - Browse to https://localhost:5005/ to use your version of BlazorHero !

 # Complete Documentation :rocket: